Alpiq

 Alpiq is an internationally active energy group headquartered in Lausanne, Switzerland.
 The company was established in 2009 after the merger of Atel Holding AG (Aare-Tessin AG für Elektrizität) and EOS S.A.
 (Energie Ouest Suisse).

-The energy group employs around 1221 people, is active in most European countries and is considered too big to fail in Switzerland.
+The energy group has around 1,400 employees, is active in most European countries and is considered too big to fail in Switzerland.

 History

 The company was formed in February 2009 from the merger of Energie Ouest Suisse (EOS) and Aare-Tessin AG für Elektrizität (Atel).

 In 2010, Alpiq became the largest open market electric power trader in Romania, surpassing Alro Slatina, and gaining a 16% market share.

 From 2012 to 2016, the company's revenue fell by more than half and Alpiq incurred heavy losses in the area of hydropower.
 Acting as a wholesaler, the company was affected by a price drop in the wholesale market.
 Furthermore, unlike other renewable energies, hydropower was not supported by the state.
 Alpiq therefore announced its intention to sell 49% of the hydropower plants in March 2016, but no buyer was found.

 Alpiq tried to sell its Swiss nuclear power plants to EDF in 2016, as the production costs of the nuclear power plants were higher than the electricity prices at the time.

 In March 2018, Bouygues acquired Alpiq's energy services business for over CHF 800 million.
 Following disagreements over the final adjustment amount, arbitration proceedings ensued.
 This was terminated in 2020 and Alpiq refunded over CHF 50 million to Bouygues.

 Until 2019, Alpiq owned two coal-fired power stations in the Czech Republic until they were transferred to investor Pavel Tykač's Seven Energy Group at the end of August 2019, as Alpiq increasingly focused investments on renewable energies.
 Through the sale of the coal-fired power station, the company reduced its CO_{2} emissions by 60%.

 At a media conference in early April 2019, Alpiq announced that EDF was selling its Alpiq shares.
 The consortium agreement, which was to be terminated in September 2020, ended early.
 By the end of May 2019, EOS Holding and Primeo Energie each took over half of the share package, financed by a mandatory convertible loan from Credit Suisse.
 The aim was to delist Alpiq shares from the Six Swiss Exchange by means of a squeeze-out, and to split Alpiq's share capital.
 The delisting application was approved by Six Exchange Regulation on 26 November 2019 and the delisting was set for 17 December 2019.
 On the last day on the stock exchange, the share price was approximately CHF 70.

+Since the mid-2020s, Alpiq has expanded into battery energy storage systems.
+In October 2025, the company commissioned its first wholly owned battery storage facility in Finland.
+It acquired another facility in France in early 2026 and a 90% stake in the British battery storage developer and operator Harmony Energy in July 2026.